containers/podman/docs/source/markdown/podman-pod-create.1.md

 podman generates a UUID for each pod, and if a name is not assigned to the container with **--name** then a random string name will be generated for it.
 The name is useful any place you need to identify a pod.

+#### **--share-parent**

+This boolean determines whether or not all containers entering the pod will use the pod as their cgroup parent.
+The default value of this flag is true.
+If you are looking to share the cgroup namespace rather than a cgroup parent in a pod, use **--share**

+Note: This options conflict with **--share=cgroup** since that would set the pod as the cgroup parent but enter the container into the same cgroupNS as the infra container.

 #### **--sysctl**=_name_=_value_